AI Doesn't Hallucinate About Your Product

 Why is AI source error harder to detect than hallucination?

-Hallucinations are novel - they produce statements that don’t match any real information, making them catchable by knowledgeable reviewers.
+novel; they produce statements that do not match any real information.
 Source errors produce statements that match real information the company previously published, making them appear plausible and authoritative.
 Only someone who knows the current state of every commercial fact can distinguish a source error from an accurate statement.

 How do you prevent AI source error?